neptune-networks/flow-exporter/README.md

 ## [pmacct](http://www.pmacct.net) Integration

-Flow Exporter works well with pmacct, a series of tools for monitoring flows on Linux.
+Flow Exporter works well with pmacct, a series of tools for monitoring flows in Linux.
 The following pmacctd configuration can be used to collect flows on Linux, enrich them with BGP ASN data, and publish them to Kafka:

 #### `/etc/pmacct/pmacctd.conf`